kdgregory/log4j-aws-appenders/README.md

 ## Usage

+To use these appenders, include the `aws-appenders` JAR in your project, and configure the desired appender in your Log4J properties.
+Each appender's documentation gives an example configuration.

 ### Dependency Versions

-To avoid dependency hell, all dependencies are marked as "provided"; you will need to ensure that your project includes necessary dependencies.
-The minimum dependency versions are:
+To avoid dependency hell, all dependencies are marked as "provided": you will need to ensure that your project includes necessary dependencies.
+Minimum dependency versions will depend on which AWS service you use: Amazon introduces new services and APIs all the time, and does not pay attention to backwards compatibility.

+* JDK: 1.6
+  The appender code does not rely on standard libary classes/methods introduced after 1.6.
+The AWS code, however, might.
 * Log4J: 1.2.16
+  This is the first version that implements `LoggingEvent.getTimeStamp()`, which is needed to order messages when sending to AWS.
-* AWS SDK: 1.11.0
+* Cloudwatch SDK: 1.11.0
+  This is the first version where `createLogGroup()` and `createLogStream()` return a result object.
+In the 1.10.x branch, these functions returned `void`; you can compile the appender for those releases, but it won't run on newer releases.

-## Substitution Variables
+### Substitution Variables

 Logging destination names (such as a CloudWatch log group or SNS topic) may use substitution variables from the table below.
 To use, these must be brace-delimited (eg: or `MyLog-{date}`, _not_ `MyLog-date`)